cossacklabs/acra/README.md

 ## Project status

-Acra is early alpha.
-We've built it in cooperation with one of our early partners for their specific security goals, liked the design and then tried to generalize experience received for all other kinds of users.
-We're giving it out to the security/engineering community in hope that these use-cases are not overly unique and will benefit someone.
+This open source version of Acra is early alpha.
+We're slowly unifying and moving features from it's previous incarnation into community-friendly edition.
 Please let us know in the [Issues](https://www.github.com/cossacklabs/acra/issues) whenever you stumble upon a bug, see a possible enhancement or comment on security design.